-CRA BOUNDARY MAP/REDEVELOPMENT PLAN
+CRA BOUNDARY AND REDEVELOPMENT PLAN

-During fiscal year 2005, the negotiated agency development agreement that would implement the primary redevelopment project, identified in the Plan as being new automotive marketing, sales, and distribution center, commonly referred to as the "AutoMall."
+During fiscal year 2005, the agency negotiated a development agreement that would implement the primary redevelopment project, identified in the Plan as being a new automotive retail marketing, sales, and distribution center, commonly referred to as the "AutoMall."
 However, on December.
-7, 2005, developer,

-Potamkin development I-95 LLC, decided to discontinue negotiations.
+7, 2005, the developer, Potamkin development I-95 LLC, decided to discontinue negotiations.